vitordeatorreao/CSharpTraining/README.md

  neither, depending on whether or not a value different than `""` is present in the request.
 We should NOT be able to change the `CanGoNegative` property from the Update action.
 First, you should fetch the Account as it exists currently in the database using the DAL.
-If no Account is found, you should return HTTP 404 (NotFound) just like you did in the Read action.
+If no Account is found, you should return HTTP 404 (Not Found) just like you did in the Read action.
 If it exists, you should alter the name, owner name or both and save it to the database using the DAL;
  * **Delete:** should receive an ID and delete its corresponding Account from the Database.
 When you call `IAccountDAL.DeleteById` it will either return the `Account` object which was deleted, or it will throw a `AccountNotFoundException`.
-You should catch that Exception and return HTTP 404 (NotFound) in that case;
+You should catch that Exception and return HTTP 404 (Not Found) in that case;
  * **List:** to complete our little API, we will have an action which lists our Accounts.
 Remember to use [`yield return`](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/yield).